-No credit if exemption claimed by another taxpayer.
-You cannot take this credit if you can be claimed as an exemption on someone else's tax return.
+No credit if dependent of another taxpayer.
+You cannot take this credit if you can be claimed as a dependent on someone else's tax return.

 Qualifying Family Member

 You can include the premiums you pay for qualified health insurance for qualifying family members in figuring your credit.
 A qualifying family member is: